-as of sunday night, the album was essentially finished. all of the raw material was there. every song was CD-ready. i only needed to tweak a few mixes and create a rough assembly to test out my projected track list. i was about an hour away from having everything taken care of, when the external CD burner for my mixer died.
+As of Sunday night the album was just about finished.
+All the raw material was there.
+Every song was CD-ready.
+I only needed to tweak a few mixes and create a rough assembly to test out my projected track list.
+I was about an hour away from having everything taken care of when the external CD burner for my mixer died.

-anyway. with almost every album i’ve made over the past five or six years, there’s always been some sort of problem that pops up at the last possible second to throw a wrench in the works. problems with a media broker botching CDs. a computer dying. a CD printer dying. getting a cold that lasts for two weeks when i’m 80% finished. there’s always been a happy ending (i went back to duplicating the CDs myself and started designing/printing them myself as well, i got a new laptop that was vastly superior to the old one, my CD printer was replaced, and eventually i would stop coughing and sneezing), but it’s a little frustrating when something small and stupid prevents you from having an album release-ready quite as soon as you would like it to be.
+Anyway.
+With almost every album I’ve made over the past five or six years, there’s always been some problem that pops up at the last possible second to throw a wrench in the works.
+A media broker botching the CDs.
+A computer dying.
+A CD printer dying.
+Getting a cold that lasts for two weeks when I’m 80% finished.
+There’s always been a happy ending (I went back to duplicating the CDs myself and started designing/printing them myself as well; I got a new laptop that was vastly superior to the old one; my CD printer was replaced; eventually I stopped coughing and sneezing), but it’s a little frustrating when something small and stupid prevents you from having an album release-ready quite as soon as you’d like.

-i shouldn’t complain too much. i don’t think my post-production time has ever extended beyond two weeks with any album i’ve made over the past few years, regardless of whatever problems have threatened to derail things. that means no more than two weeks will pass between the moment i finish recording/mixing the final song, and the moment the boxes at dr. disc and phog are full of copies of the CD for whoever wants them. so when i have a new album out, it’s difficult to overstate just how new it is.
+I shouldn’t complain too much.
+I don’t think my post-production time has ever extended beyond two weeks with any album I’ve made over the past few years, regardless of whatever problems have threatened to derail things.
+That means no more than two weeks pass between the moment I finish recording/mixing the final song and the moment the boxes at Dr. Disc and Phog are full of copies of the CD for whoever wants them.
+So when I put a new album out, it’s difficult to overstate just how new it is.

-where were we? the VS 1680’s CD burner was toast.
-11 and-a-half years without an issue, and then lights out. it was a good run, really, for an old CD burner, but the timing couldn’t have been any worse. the problem was compounded by the fact that not just any CD burner will work with this mixer. you either need one of the three different burners that were made specifically to be compatible with the roland VS-series mixers, or you need a special after-market burner.
+Where were we?
+The VS-1680’s CD burner was toast.
+Eleven and-a-half years without an issue, and then lights out.
+It was a good run, really, for an old CD burner.
+But it couldn’t have picked a worse time to die.
+The problem was compounded by the quirk that not just any CD burner will work with this mixer.
+You either need one of the three different burners that were made specifically to be compatible with the Roland VS-series mixers, or you need a special after-market burner.

-the trouble is, the after-market CD burners are a bit of a crap-shoot, with no guarantee they’ll work. and the original roland burners haven’t been made for years, so they’re not very easy to come by.
+The trouble is, the after-market CD burners are a bit of a crapshoot, with no guarantee they’ll work.
+And the original Roland burners have been discontinued for years, so they’re not easy to come by.

-this is a much more serious roadblock than anything i’ve come up against with any other album i’ve made. without a compatible, working CD burner, my mixer is a bit like a dismembered head with no mouth. the brain is fully-functional, but without the ability to speak, there’s no way to communicate any of the information inside, and without a torso, sign-language isn’t an option. all the music i have on the mixer is trapped there. i can listen to it, i can add to it, i can record more of it, but i can’t transfer it anywhere else, i can’t dump it onto CD, i can’t back up anything for safekeeping, and i can’t take anything i’ve backed up in the past and dump it back onto the mixer.
+This is a much more serious roadblock than anything I’ve come up against with any other album I’ve made.
+Without a compatible, functioning CD burner, my mixer is a bit like a dismembered head with no mouth.
+The brain is fully-functional, but without the ability to speak there’s no way to communicate any of the information inside, and without a torso sign-language isn’t an option.
+All the music I have on the mixer is trapped there.
+I can listen to it, I can add to it, I can record more of it, but I can’t transfer it anywhere else, I can’t dump it onto a CD, I can’t back up anything for safekeeping, and I can’t take anything I’ve backed up in the past and dump it back onto the mixer.

-there just happened to be a guy on eBay who was selling two different CD burners made to work with a mixer like mine. he made the unusual move of posting his phone number, which gave me hope that maybe we could work something out that didn’t involve paypal (which i don’t have and will never go near after the horror stories i’ve heard) or shipping that would take weeks (which drives me batty). he went beyond the call of duty, and even went to the trouble of sending me a .zip drive with a disk in it that would update my mixer’s operating system, to make sure it would recognize the new CD burners. the stuff shipped overnight from california.
+There happened to be a guy on eBay who was selling two different CD burners made to work with a mixer like mine.
+He made the unusual move of posting his phone number, which gave me hope that maybe we could work something out that didn’t involve PayPal (which I don’t have and will probably never go near after the horror stories I’ve heard) or shipping that would take weeks (which drives me batty).
+He went beyond the call of duty, even sending me a ZIP drive with a disk in it that would update my mixer’s operating system to make sure it would recognize the new CD burners.
+The stuff shipped overnight from California.

-instead of losing weeks, i lost one day, and then i was back up and running again. this means my plan to have the album release-ready by the weekend isn’t quite going to happen, but i think that’s for the best, because now i’ll have the whole weekend to make sure i catch any typos that may be hiding in the booklet, and i’ll have time to build up a good supply of CDs so i’ll be prepared when everything is ready to go.
+Instead of losing weeks, I only lost one day.
+This means my plan to have the album release-ready by the weekend isn’t quite going to happen, but I think that’s for the best, because now I’ll have the whole weekend to make sure I catch any typos that may be hiding in the booklet, and I’ll have time to build up a good supply of CDs so I’ll be prepared when everything is ready to go.